-Your yacht is equipped with a dockside cable TV (television) and telephone inlet.
+Your yacht is equipped with a dockside television and telephone inlet.

-- The TV/telephone dockside inlet is located on the aft transom bulkhead, next to the shore power inlets. - To use a telephone or receive cable TV transmission, the yacht must be hooked up to a dockside source using the TV/ telephone inlet.
+- The TV/telephone dockside inlet is located on the aft transom bulkhead, next to the shore power inlet. - To use a telephone or receive television transmission, the yacht must be hooked up to a dockside source.

-Television & Cable TV Routing
+Television & TV Routing